Cornelius Van Hemert Engert: Early life and education

-Adolf Cornelius van Hemert Engert was born in Vienna, Austria on New Year's Eve 1887, to a Russian citizen father and a Hungarian Jewish mother.
+Adolf Cornelius van Hemert Engert was born in Vienna, Austria, on New Year's Eve 1887, to a Russian citizen father and a Hungarian Jewish mother.
 His father, John Cornelius Engert, a trader by profession, was of Dutch origin; he died within a year, leaving his mother, Irma Babetz, to raise him in Austria-Hungary.
 As his granddaughter, Jane, would later state, however, Engert had a habit of "trying to purge all records and accounts that conflicted with the [...] identity he was trying to create": by sixteen, after attending gymnasium in Zürich, Engert's given name was spelled Adolph.
 That was the name under which he and his mother, a physician, emigrated to the United States in 1904, on the SS Kaiser Wilhelm II; he would later claim that he had been brought to the United States as a child.

-As Engert had only attended gymnasium for three years, he claimed to have attended Ferndale High School in California for one year, 1905, though Ferndale had no graduating class until 1906.
+As Engert had attended gymnasium for only three years, he claimed to have attended Ferndale High School in California for one year, 1905, though Ferndale had no graduating class until 1906.
 Nevertheless, he matriculated into the University of California system, graduating from Berkeley with a Bachelor of Letters in 1908, and his master's (again, in letters) the next year.
 Though his professor of Slavic languages, George Rapall Noyes, would later describe him as "[t]he best student of those early years [of teaching]" and a "youth of many talents", Jane Engert would describe her grandfather's academic performance as "not at all distinguished", though "decent enough".
-He then proceeded to study law and teach until 1911, when he took the Le Conte Memorial Fellowship then offered by the university to study for a year at Harvard University, where he befriended A. Lawrence Lowell, the President of Harvard University at the time.
+He then proceeded to study law and teach until 1911, when he took the Le Conte Memorial Fellowship then offered by the university to study for a year at Harvard University, where he befriended A. Lawrence Lowell, the president of Harvard University at the time.

 Although he left his heart in California, Engert would modify his background as it suited him throughout his life: to The New York Times and other newspapers, he was of "Dutch parentage"; to others, he presented himself as having German relatives, or English and Dutch parentage.
 Indeed, though it was preserved in federal records, including his naturalization papers in 1910, by the time of his entry into graduate school, Engert had dropped his misspelled first name.

 All the same, in 1912, when Engert began his service in the American diplomatic corps, he declared his state of residence to be California and his name to be "Adolph Cornelius".
 Only in 1924 was he finally able to remove his first name from State Department records.
 (Note: Evidence of this change can be seen in comparing the 1916 Register of the Department of State (where he is strangely called "Adolphus") with the 1924 Register, which indeed lacks his given name.)